-The gear that we bring.
+The gear that we bring or prepare, and how we set up our experiences.
 We must all bring wet weather clothing and a change of clothing.
 Leaders must bring a groundsheet, tarp, ropes and pegs.

 The types of experiences that we will plan for a session, and the changing weather promotes opportunities for 'in the moment planning' to make the most of the weather conditions at any time.